fritzahern/Sales-Data-Analysis-Project/README.md

-# Sales-Data-Analysis-Project
+# Semiconductior-Data-Analysis-
-Standard data analysis on a yearly sales for a company
+Unfolding proporties of a p-doped semiconductor